Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This sets an expectation by indicating your experience and preferences before asking how the manager chooses to adapt, which opens the door for a more tailored response.

-## Why did you choose this career and industry?
+## Why Did You Choose This Career and Industry?

 ### Who to Ask:
 Manager